🔎 How we picked our favorites

 We ignored formulas with sketchy and often-debated ingredients — We analyzed the ingredients list of the most popular limited-ingredient dog foods on the market.
 Then we put them up against a list of 30+ highly debated ingredients and chemicals, including meat meal, carrageenan, byproducts, food dyes, and fillers.

-We focused on high-quality proteins — We skipped over any dog food that didn’t have a specific type of meat (lamb, chicken, venison, etc.) as the primary protein.
-A higher percentage of real meat signifies a higher quality of ingredients and production process.
+We focused on natural ingredients and high-quality protein sources — We skipped over any dog food that didn’t have a specific type of meat (lamb, chicken, venison, etc.) as the primary protein.
+A higher percentage of real meat signifies a higher quality of ingredients and production process, thus more digestible protein.

 We focused on limited-ingredient diets with high fiber and low fat — Many specialized diets are already formulated this way.
 We focused on the standout formulas that excelled in both categories.

 👉 There were several formulas that got a lot of praise from pet parents and other sites, but ultimately they didn’t pass our quality criteria: